-In this tutorial, we're going to look at the first and foremost thing anyone can do to remove surveillance from their digital lives, by installing a free and open source software (FOSS) host operating system: Linux, in this case we're going to setup the latest Debian.
+In this tutorial, we're going to look at the first and foremost thing anyone can do to remove surveillance from their digital lives, by installing a free and open source software (FOSS) host operating system: Linux, in this case we're going to setup the latest Kicksecure host OS, since it is a secure-by-default linux distribution.

 I recommend using this setup on your main PC, laptop, but also as a home server or a remote server.
 For Privacy use, and potentially Anonymous use if you implement the correct technology for it later on, as per the 4 basic OPSEC levels.